 His conqu'ring pow'r and guardian grace.

 Benediction and Doxology

-Our Reformation Service and Lord’s Supper will be celebrated October 25th.
+The Lord’s Supper will be celebrated on December 13th.

 Listen to Pause for Thought on AM 1420 at 8:30 AM every Sunday.
-Currently, the series is from Ephesians 4 on The Worthy Walk of the Christian.
 The Sunday morning sermons can be heard through the First Reformed website at aberdeenreformed.com under Sermon Audio, or by hitting the link from our Facebook page.

 Offerings can now be made through direct deposit.
 Contact Bruce Kappes for more information on how to sign up for this service.

 OUR RESIDENTIAL HOME MEMBERS: Mrs. Emma Martel, and Mrs. Orma Vetch at Bethesda; Mrs. Donna Kappes, and Mr. Raymond Graff at Primrose.

 PASTOR PHILIP CRUZ - our student in the Philippines, and recovery for the churches following the destruction during the hurricane season.